SERVCUBED/tidal-chrome/README.md

     # pip install chromedriver_installer
     # python setup.py install
+    # cp tidal-google-chrome.desktop /usr/share/applications/tidal-google-chrome.desktop

 # Using TIDAL-Chrome

-1. Launch `tidal-chrome` in your favourite terminal
+1. Launch `TIDAL` in your application launcher or run `tidal-chrome` in your favourite terminal.
 2. A new Chrome window will be opened.
 Sign in to TIDAL.
 3. Play something.
 You may need to follow through on the prompts to install/run flash.